Ilona Maher

-Ilona Delsing Rosa Maher (/ɪˈloʊnə ˈmɑːr/ il-OH-nə-_-MAR; born August 12, 1996) is an American social media personality, reality television star, and rugby union player.
-As of December 2024, she has signed for Bristol Bears in the Premiership Women's Rugby league and began playing for them in January 2025.
-She won bronze with the United States in rugby sevens at the 2024 Paris Olympics.
+Ilona Delsing Rosa Maher (/ɪˈloʊnə ˈmɑːr/ il-OH-nə-_-MAR; born August 12, 1996) is an American professional rugby union player.
+She is inactive as of July 2026, but has expressed interest in returning to the rugby sevens format in the coming 2026–2027 season.
+She is also active as an online personality and is known for her body positivity advocacy.

-Maher took up rugby at age 17, and went on to win three National Intercollegiate Rugby Association (NIRA) championships as a college player at Quinnipiac University.
-After debuting in 2018, she represented the United States national team at the 2020 Tokyo Olympics and 2024 Paris Olympics.
-She is also known for her body positivity advocacy.
+Maher took up rugby at age 17, and went on to win three National Intercollegiate Rugby Association championships as a college player at Quinnipiac University.
+After debuting in 2018, she represented the US national rugby sevens team at the 2020 Tokyo Olympics and 2024 Paris Olympics, where she won bronze.
+In December 2024, she signed for three months to play with the Bristol Bears in the UK's Premiership Women's Rugby league.
+She began playing for them in January 2025.

 Early life and education

 Maher was born on August 12, 1996, in Burlington, Vermont, to Michael and Mieneke Maher.
-Her mother is a Dutch native who works as a nurse.
-Her father, who has Irish ancestry, is a former rugby player who previously played for Saint Michael's College.
-Maher has two sisters: older sister Olivia, who is Maher’s manager and a social media content creator known for coining the term "girl dinner" on TikTok; and younger sister Adrianna.
+Her mother is a Dutch nurse.
+Her father, who has Irish ancestry, is a former rugby union player who previously played for Saint Michael's College.
+She has two sisters: Olivia and Adrianna.

 Maher and her sisters started playing "high-level" sports such as field hockey, basketball and Little League softball at a young age.
-During the spring of her senior year at Burlington High School, Maher grew tired with softball and was encouraged by her father to play rugby.
+During the spring of her senior year at Burlington High School, Maher grew tired with softball and was encouraged by her father to play rugby union.
 She attended Norwich University for one year before transferring to Quinnipiac University, where she graduated in 2018 with a bachelor's degree in nursing.
 She later received a master's degree in business administration from DeVry University.

-Rugby career
+Rugby union career

 2014–2018: High school and collegiate

-Maher began playing rugby for the South Burlington School Rugby Football Club at the age of 17.
-She had previously played field hockey, basketball, and softball at Burlington High School, and was encouraged to try rugby by her father, who played for Saint Michael's College.
+Maher began playing rugby union for the South Burlington School Rugby Football Club at the age of 17 in the spring of her senior year.
+She had previously played field hockey, basketball, and softball at Burlington High School, and was encouraged to try rugby union by her father, who played for Saint Michael's College.

-Maher played rugby during her first and only year at Norwich University.
+Maher was recruited to play rugby union as a nursing student during her first and only year at Norwich University.
 She was then recruited to join the Quinnipiac Bobcats after Quinnipiac coach Becky Carlson observed her during a match between the two schools.
-After transferring to Quinnipiac, Maher played center and won three National Intercollegiate Rugby Association (NIRA) championships.
-She was named to the NIRA All-American team all three years and received the MA Sorensen Award, given to the nation's top collegiate women's rugby player, in 2017.
-She was nominated for the award again after her senior season in 2018 and was named the Most Outstanding Player at the NIRA Championships that year.
+After transferring to Quinnipiac, Maher played center and won three National Intercollegiate Rugby Association championships.
+She was named to the All-American team all three years and received the MA Sorensen Award, given to the nation's top collegiate women's rugby union player, in 2017.
+She was nominated for the award again after her senior season in 2018 and was named the Most Outstanding Player at the National Intercollegiate Rugby Association Championships that year.